Contribute to Strays

 Spotlight

-Short features highlighting image-makers and sources of inspiration.
-This could be an introduction to another artist’s work, or an insight into something (anything) you think deserves more attention.
+Essays and features highlighting image-makers or relevant topics.
+This could be an introduction to another artist’s work, or an insight into something (anything) you think deserves attention.

-Although we would instinctively steer away from AI-generated work, we remain open to artists using AI in thoughtful and inventive ways to expand or question the photographic process, rather than replace it.
+AI.
+Although we would instinctively steer away from AI-generated work, we remain open to artists using AI in thoughtful and inventive ways to expand the photographic process, rather than replace it.

 How it works

-Send us an initial note with a short outline of what you’d like to write or share, and which category you think it fits into (see above).
-You don’t need to send a formal proposal, just a few lines about the piece is enough to start with, along with a link to some sample images (could just be your IG).
+Send us an initial note with a short outline of what you’d like to share, and which type of article you have in mind.
+We don’t need a formal proposal, just a few lines about the piece is enough to start with, along with a link to some sample images (your IG, for instance).

 If it feels like a good fit, we’ll write back and take it from there.